Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Introduction

+\textbf{Main hypothesis and our contributions.} We explore how joint training of gating mechanisms and experts within MoE frameworks can enable adaptive specialization under single-domain settings.
+We hypothesize that MoEs can leverage implicit data heterogeneity to achieve expert specialization, guided by a dynamic gating function that learns concurrently with experts.

-We propose \texttt{FedJETs}, a distributed system that connects and extends MoEs in a FL setting (See Figure \ref{fig:problem_setting}).
-Our system is comprised of multiple independent models that each operate as \textit{experts}, and uses a pretrained \emph{common expert} model as feature extractor, that influences which experts are chosen for each client on the fly.
-These ``ingredients'' are combined with a novel gating functionality that guides the training: based on the common global model and current experts' specialization, the gating function orchestrates the dispatch of specific experts to be trained per active client, based on the local data.
-We argue that this approach can turn the bane of non-i.i.d. data into a blessing for expert specialization, as the experts can learn from diverse and complementary data sources and adapt to different client needs.
-Some of our findings include: \begin{itemize}[leftmargin=*] \item \texttt{FedJETs} can exploit the characteristics of each client's local dataset and adaptively select a subset of experts that match those characteristics during training. \item \texttt{FedJETs} are able to dynamically select experts on-the-fly and achieve just-in-time personalization on unseen clients during testing. \texttt{FedJETs} accurately classify unseen data, not included in training, with small adaptations. \item We achieve these without violating data privacy, and by reducing the overall communication cost by not sending the whole MoE module to all clients, compared to state of the art methods \cite{reisser2021federated}. \item Some highlights of \texttt{FedJETs} in practice: \texttt{FedJETs} achieve $\sim 95\%$ accuracy on FL CIFAR10 and $\sim 78\%$ accuracy on FL CIFAR100 as a \textit{just-in-time personalization} method on unseen clients, where the second best SOTA method achieves $\sim 71\%$ and $\sim74\%$, respectively. \end{itemize}
+As an instance, we introduce a decentralized MoE framework designed to leverage data characteristics across different nodes for personalized expert specialization.
+We dub this system \textit{Dynamically Decentralized Orchestration of MoEs} or \texttt{DDOME}, a distributed MoE system tailored for decentralized learning scenarios (Figure \ref{fig:problem_setting}). \texttt{DDOME} maintains a collection of independent expert models (we consider image and text classification tasks in this work), adaptively selected by a gating function influenced by shared representations from a pretrained common expert.
+This design allows \texttt{DDOME} to dynamically specialize subsets of experts across heterogeneous data distributions without explicit task annotations.
+Some of our findings include: \begin{itemize}[leftmargin=*] \item We theoretically show decoupling the training of the gating and expert modules leads to suboptimal specialization, highlighting the necessity of joint training for effective expert allocation. \item \texttt{DDOME} effectively leverages implicit client-specific data characteristics to dynamically specialize experts during joint training, without the need for explicit task definitions. \item \texttt{DDOME} can dynamically select experts and achieve just-in-time personalization on unseen clients during testing. \texttt{DDOME} accurately classify unseen data with small adaptations. \item We achieve these reducing the overall communication cost by not sending the whole MoE module to all clients, compared to state-of-the-art methods \cite{reisser2021federated}. \item Some highlights of \texttt{DDOME} in practice: Within a Federated Learning (FL) setup, \texttt{DDOME} achieves $\sim 95\%$ accuracy on FL CIFAR10, $\sim 78\%$ accuracy on FL CIFAR100, and $\sim 75\%$ on FL Yahoo!
+Answers text classification as a \textit{just-in-time personalization} method on unseen clients, where the second best SOTA method achieves $\sim 71\%$, $\sim74\%$, and $\sim69\%$ respectively. \end{itemize}